xcp-ng/xcp-ng-org/docs/storage.md

 (To-do: add image like the previous one, but for local ISO SR)

 :::warning
-The ISO SR will be only available on the host where you have created the directory.
+A local ISO SR will be only available on the host where it was created.
 :::

 That's it!